zirkelc/millis-js/README.md

 # Millis.js

-A tiny and dependency-free library for date and time arithmetic with a chainable and immutable API.
+A tiny and dependency-free datetime library with a chainable and immutable API.

 ## Key Features